#BCTECHSummit showcases B.C. innovation that’s solving global problems

-- The Investment Showcase, which gave 50 of Cascadia’s top tech startups an opportunity to pitch more than 100 local and international investors.
+- The Investment Showcase, which gave 50 of Cascadia’s top tech Companies initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model. an opportunity to pitch more than 100 local and international investors.

 - Youth Innovation Day, which brought together 1,000 high school students from all over the province to learn about future career opportunities in STEM.